Loading…

 Stephen Corson

-Associate Director, Statistics and Technical Solutions, Phastar
+Associate Director, Statistics and Technical Solutions, Phastar, United Kingdom

 I am a Statistician working at Phastar, a specialist CRO offering statistical consultancy, clinical trial reporting and data management services to pharmaceutical and biotech companies.
 Prior to this I spent 3 years working as a Consultant Statistician in the Department of Mathematics...
 Read More →